CesiumGS/3d-tiles/specification/TileFormats/PointCloud/README.md

 #### PointCloudFeatureTable.BATCH_LENGTH

-A [`GlobalPropertyInteger`](#reference-globalpropertyinteger) object defining a integer property for all points.
+A [`GlobalPropertyInteger`](#reference-globalpropertyinteger) object defining an integer property for all points.
 See the corresponding property semantic in [Semantics](/specification/TileFormats/PointCloud/README.md#semantics).

 * **Type**: `object`, `number` `[1]`, `number`
 * **Required**: No